 They Help You Handle Stress

-B Vitamins support the brain, and thus, your nervous system.
+As I’ve already mentioned, B vitamins help you handle stress.
+They support the brain, and thus, your nervous system.
 This is crucial because stress is first perceived by the nervous system, and stress is a severe problem we face every single day.
 Your adrenal glands produce cortisol when you feel stress, and high amounts of cortisol can lead to excess weight around the middle, imbalanced blood sugar levels, poor sleep and memory function, reduced bone density, cravings for coffee, sugar, and other refined foods, and a poorly functioning immune system.
 B vitamins support your adrenals and help you to handle stress.

 No Toxicity From Consuming Too Much